sebastianspicker/campus-app-kit/README.md

 campus-app-kit documents maintained build commands, known limits, and remaining work.

 ## Status
 Lifecycle stage: publication.
-The useful early notes have been carried forward.
+Earlier setup detail now lives in maintained guidance.

 ## Development
-- Reduced surprise in the schema release checks.
+- Reduced surprise in the the main flow release checks.

-- Earlier scratch detail is now represented in maintained sections.
+- The older setup fragments have been reduced to the useful parts.

 ## Usage
 - Rewrote the ui explanation around the maintained behavior.